SKA Impact Standards

 The Standards, approved by the OECD Development Assistance Committee in March 2021, are a best practice guide and self-assessment tool.

-SDG Impact Standards Glossary
+SKA Impact Standards Glossary